q-alliance/docker/README.md

 ### web - Apache and PHP
 Apache is set up to run on standard ports: `80` for http and `443` for https.
 A valid (not self-signed) __SSL__ certificate is included in our setup.
 It covers the wildcard __*.q-devs.com__ domain, which is also pointed to 127.0.0.1 on our DNS.
 This allows you to easily use a different subdomain for each of your projects and prevents a lot of browser caching issues.

 PHP in the container is version __7.1__ with pretty much all common modules installed and enabled.
+You can change the `php.ini` file for your project in `.docker-config/php.ini`.
+Map your project root to `/app` in PhpStorm for mapping to work correctly.

-It also has __xdebug__ set up with idekey `PHPSTORM`, but you can that and any other xdebug options in the `.docker-config/php-xdebug.ini` file.
+__Xdebug__ is also set up, but not on by default (for performance reasons).
+The default idekey is `PHPSTORM`, but you can change that and any other xdebug options by creating a `.docker-config/php-xdebug.ini` file and pointing the volume to it in your `docker-compose.yml`.

 PHP __composer__ is also globally installed in the container so that you can easily manage your dependencies from within the container.